Off view

 Photo by Jerry L. Thompson

-Wit’s End, a work that was commissioned for Storm King, evokes organic shapes and at the same time feels somewhat mechanistic, due in part to being constructed of cast aluminum.
-Its form melds John Newman’s interests in exoskeletons and topology (the study of objects that can be stretched into other shapes without changing their essential nature).
-Newman’s interests extend to medieval armor and Japanese samurai helmets, and he integrates them into his sculpture in unexpected and perhaps unprecedented ways.
-As he has described, “I want to expand the spectrum of sculpture’s vocabulary … to make something I’ve never seen before.
+Wit’s End, a work commissioned for Storm King, evokes organic shapes yet feels at the same time somewhat mechanistic, owing in part to its construction from cast aluminum.
+Its form melds John Newman’s interests in exoskeletons and topology—that is, the study of objects that can be stretched into other shapes without changing their essential nature.
+Newman’s interests extend to medieval European armor and Japanese samurai helmets, and he integrates them into his sculpture in unexpected ways.
+As he has described, “I want to expand the spectrum of sculpture’s vocabulary . . . to make something I’ve never seen before.
 I realize that there is a certain level of grandiosity in this statement, because there’s nothing new under the sun.
 But as a goal, as a method for working, it is something I like thinking about.”